ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 the customer themselves, from seeing the details of the model.

 This typically works by having some protected environment in the device attest to some manufacturer service.
-If attestation succeeds. then the manufacturer service releases either the model, or a key to decrypt a model the Attester already has in encrypted form, to the requester.
+If attestation succeeds, then the manufacturer service releases either the model, or a key to decrypt a model the Attester already has in encrypted form, to the requester.